-After the University of Pennsylvania Law School, I practiced with the Wall Street law firm of Cleary Gottlieb, then tried cases to juries as Assistant District Attorney in the Major Offense Career Criminal Bureau of the Manhattan District Attorney’s Office under Robert M. Morgenthau, and later served as associate general counsel in a Fortune 500 company called PacifiCorp (now a subsidiary of Berkshire Hathaway Energy).
+Upon graduating from the University of Pennsylvania Law School, I practiced with the Wall Street law firm of Cleary Gottlieb, then tried cases to juries as Assistant District Attorney in the Major Offense Career Criminal Bureau of the Manhattan District Attorney’s Office under Robert M. Morgenthau, and later served as associate general counsel in a Fortune 500 company called PacifiCorp (now a subsidiary of Berkshire Hathaway Energy).
 When I accepted the client company’s offer I refer to above, I stopped practicing law and took on general manager responsibilities full-time.

-I then served as Managing Director, Asset Management Division (workouts and restructurings), and later as Managing Director, Capital Markets Division (leading its equity investment in a $500 million-plus deal that was the first portfolio securitization in airliner finance, and conventional single-aircraft and multi-aircraft leases and purchases).
+Afterward I joined Whirlpool Financial as Managing Director, Asset Management Division (workouts and restructurings), and later served as Managing Director, Capital Markets Division (leading its equity investment in a $500 million-plus deal that was the first portfolio securitization in airliner finance, and conventional single-aircraft and multi-aircraft leases and purchases).

-After Whirlpool Financial and GE Capital, I returned to practicing law.
-I founded Joel A. Webber, P.C., where I practiced commercial and regulatory law on behalf of transportation clients until December 2019.
+After Whirlpool Financial and GE Capital, I returned to practicing law, founding Joel A. Webber, P.C., where I practiced commercial and regulatory law on behalf of transportation clients until December 2019.

-As of January 2020, I re-directed my law practice to help business executives apply to “Legal” the same management disciplines and cost efficiencies they expect of every other corporate function:
+As of January 2020, I have re-directed my law practice to help business executives apply to “Legal” the same management disciplines and cost efficiencies they expect of every other corporate function:

-(1) To prevent legal problems from happening in the first place, by systematic, proactive work with front-line employees to identify and avoid liability and regulatory pitfalls before they become legal catastrophes, and
+(1) To prevent legal problems from happening in the first place, by systematic, proactive guidance of front-line employees to identify and avoid liability and regulatory pitfalls before they become legal catastrophes, and

 - Teaching international transactions and transportation law as adjunct professor in The Center for International Law of the University of Illinois at Chicago / John Marshall Law School.

-- Peer-reviewed scholarship commissioned by the Center for Strategic & International Studies (Washington, D.C.) and Fraser Institute (Vancouver, Canada) on transportation policy.
+- Peer-reviewed scholarship on transportation policy commissioned by the Center for Strategic & International Studies (Washington, D.C.) and Fraser Institute (Vancouver, Canada).

-- Served for five years as Vice Chair (transportation) of the American Bar Association’s Homeland Security Committee.
+- Five years service as Vice Chair (transportation) of the American Bar Association’s Homeland Security Committee.

-- Pro bono legal representation of people who could not afford to pay an attorney, with successful federal and state court judgments in family law, housing, and civil rights.
+- Pro bono legal representation of people who cannot afford to pay an attorney, with successful federal and state court judgments in family law, housing, and civil rights.
 Successful outcomes for pro bono clients before federal and state administrative agencies.

-- Admitted to practice law in Illinois and New York, am admitted to the Trial Bar of the U.S. District Court for the Northern District of Illinois (Chicago), and am admitted to the bars of other federal district courts.
+- Admitted to practice law in Illinois and New York, admitted to the Trial Bar of the U.S. District Court for the Northern District of Illinois (Chicago), and admitted to the bars of other federal district courts.